facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 Knowledge of commands such as grep and strings.

 # 5. Extracting the device.
-Open the case of the target and disconnect the hard drive.
-The hard drive will draw too much power and may cause your extraction equipment to fail.

 In most cases the IC can be read in stiu and will not need to be removed from the board.
+Open the case of the target unit and and disconnect the hard drive.
+If the hard drive remains connected too much power may be be drawn and your extraction equipment may fail or be damaged.

-Locate the flash IC chip and confrom its identitly via its part number.
+Locate the flash IC chip and confirm its identity via its part number.
+Commonly seen manufacturers include Winbond and MXIC.
 This IC is usually close to the CPU of the target device and often on the top side of the board.
-However if you canot find it it may be on the bottom.
-It is also good proactice to check the voltage on the VCC pin of the IC to ensure it is running at the same voltage as your extraction tool.
+However if you cannot locate it some manufacturers such as Techview have been known to locate them on the bottom  side of the board.
+When you locate the IC It is then also good practice to check the voltage of the VCC pin on the IC to ensure it is operating at the same voltage as your extraction tool.
+This is commonly 3.3v.

-Some of the newer dvices have an eMMC chip or other solutions but I have not ben required to extract one of them at this time.

-There is often power supply comopnents with the same form factor as the Flash IC.
-Do not connect your extraction equipment to them.
+As a word if caution there is often power supply components with the same form factor as the Flash IC.
+Do not connect your extraction equipment to them or damage may be caused to the target unit and your extraction equipment.

-Pin one on the flash IC can be identified by a dot on the pin and usually also a marking on the PCB.
+Pin one on the flash IC can then be identified by a dot on the pin and usually also a marking on the PCB.

+### **Utilising FLASHROM and a SOIC 8 clip to extract in-situ**
-Connect the SOIC-8 clip to the IC making sure PIN 1 connects to PIN one.
-If you have connected it correctly the PCB should light up.
-It may take a few attempts to get the clip to sit correctly.
+Connect the SOIC-8 clip to the IC and your flash reading tool of choice making sure PIN 1 connects to PIN 1 on the IC.
+If you have connected the clip correctly the LED’s on the PCB should light up.
+It may take a few attempts to get the clip to sit correctly and it may need to be held in place for the duration of the extraction

-If you are utilising Flashrom it will likely require SUDO to operate correctly.
+If you are utilising Flashrom to perform the extraction it will likely require SUDO access to operate correctly.

-Open a terminal window.

-Create a folder for the extracted memory to be dumped to.

-`mkdir filename`
-`cd ./filename`

 Run flashrom with the watch command.
 This will allow you to confirm when it has connected correctly.